Westclox: World War II wartime efforts

 During World War II, Westclox and other General Time Corporation subsidiaries produced aviation instrumentation and control components, compasses for the United States Army, and clocks for the United States Navy.
 Westclox became a major manufacturer of fuzes for military ordnance.
 Clocks for the civilian market stopped production in 1942.

 Beginning in 1943, Westclox and other companies introduced clocks for the civilian market that used much less brass than previously.
 Clocks were labeled as "Waralarm" by Westclox and only referenced city of origin; no mention of maker appeared.
 Other clock companies also produced clocks that were labeled "War Alarm", such as Gilbert and Telechron.
 Price was set by the Office of Price Management at $1.65.

 Production of civilian models resumed in 1946.

 Watches

 The Westclox company was a major manufacturer of dollar watches.
 It started production of an inexpensive, back-winding pocket watch in 1899, which was intended to be affordable to any working person.
 The company continued to produce cheap pocket watches into the 1990s.

-Late 20th-century developments
+Developments

 In 1959, Westclox introduced and patented its "drowse" alarm, which was one of the first of its kind powered by electricity, which integrated what is now more commonly known as a "snooze" function.
 Talley Industries acquired General Time in 1968.
 Westclox introduced its first quartz movement in 1972.
 In 1988, the management of Talley Industries purchased General Time from the company.
-Another bankruptcy shortly followed, and Salton, Inc. acquired the "Westclox" and "Big Ben" trademarks in 2001.
+Another bankruptcy shortly followed, and Salton, Inc. acquired the "Westclox", "Big Ben", and "Spartus" trademarks in 2001.

 In October 2007, Salton sold its entire time products business, including the Westclox and Ingraham trademarks, to NYL Holdings LLC.